Charles Louis, Hereditary Prince of Baden: Marriage and issue

 Works of history mention that his children succeeded well in marriage market and that the Hereditary Prince was the force behind that.
-At the time of his death in Arboga, Sweden (which occurred during the visit to his fourth daughter, the Queen of Sweden), two of his other daughters were, respectively, Electress of Bavaria and the newly ascended Empress of Russia.
+At the time of his death in Arboga, Sweden (which occurred when his carriage skidded off the icy road and overturned, during his visit to his fourth daughter, the Queen of Sweden), two of his other daughters were, respectively, Electress of Bavaria and the newly ascended Empress of Russia.